 Whether you choose to live in on-campus or off-campus accommodation recommended by the University of Suffolk, or choose to source your own accommodation in the private rental market, you may find the information below very useful when renting accommodation.

-The Infozone has created an Accommodation Housing Guide for students living in any type of rented accommodation; this may be particularly useful if you are renting for the first time.
+The information below may be particularly useful if you are renting for the first time.
 This guide provides an overview of tenancy agreements and deposits, providing you with useful “need to know” information.

 Accommodation is likely to be the biggest expense you have whilst at university so it is important to get it right.
 It will be your second most important expense, after food.

 It is normal to expect to pay a deposit and advanced rent prior to moving into your accommodation.
-Four weeks rent for a deposit and 4-6 weeks rent for advanced rent is normal, but landlords can charge more; the exact amount payable in advance will depend on the room and property you choose to book.
+Four weeks rent for a deposit and four-six weeks rent for advanced rent is normal outside of student accommodation, but landlords can choose to charge more; the exact amount payable in advance will depend on the room and property you choose to book.

-Many students will need to pay their deposit and advanced before their first instalment of student finance is due to them.
-We strongly recommend that students plan for this and save for their deposit/advanced rent over the months leading up to the start of their tenancy agreement.
+It is likely you will need to pay the deposit and advanced rent before the first instalment of student finance is due to you.
+We strongly recommend that students plan for this and save for their deposit/advanced rent over the months leading up to the start of the tenancy agreement.